2 Bakery croissants (4 oz), cut into small cubes

 - Bring water to boil for pasta.
 Place steaks in zip-top bag with 1 dressing packet from a salad kit; seal bag, knead to coat, and set aside.
 Cook gnocchi following package instructions; drain.

 - Preheat large, nonstick sauté pan on medium 2–3 minutes.
-Place steaks in pan; cook 10–12 minutes and until steaks are 125°F (for medium rare; warm red center), 130°F (for medium; warm pink center), or up to 170°F (for well done).
+Place steaks in pan (discard marinade); cook 10–12 minutes and until steaks are 125°F (for medium rare; warm red center), 130°F (for medium; warm pink center), or up to 170°F (for well done).
 Transfer steaks to cutting board; let stand 5–10 minutes before slicing.
 Temperature will rise 5–10°F during this time.

 - Add oil and gnocchi to same pan; cook and stir 2 minutes.
 Stir in salad, bacon, almonds, cranberries, salt, and pepper; cook 2–3 minutes or until spinach is wilted.